* Markets unfazed by Jerome Powell as Fed Chair pick

-* Dollar index steady, stays above Thursday's 1-week low
+* Dollar index steady above 1-week low set on Thursday

 * Pound nurses losses after BoE's "dovish" rate hike

-SINGAPORE, Nov 3 (Reuters) - The dollar held steady versus a basket of currencies on Friday, as investors shifted their focus to U.S. jobs data, with President Donald Trump's nomination of Federal Reserve Governor Jerome Powell to be the next Fed chair coming as no surprise.
+SINGAPORE, Nov 3 (Reuters) - The dollar held steady versus a basket of currencies on Friday, as focus shifted to U.S. jobs data, with President Donald Trump's nomination of Federal Reserve Governor Jerome Powell to be the next Fed chair coming as no surprise.

 Trump on Thursday tapped Powell to lead the U.S. central bank, breaking with precedent by denying incumbent Janet Yellen a second term but signalling a continuation of her cautious monetary policies.